☞ SELECTING AN AGENT

 - A well-priced property is important for a quick sale with maximum net return.
 A real estate professional knows what properties like yours have sold for and whether the market is heating up or cooling down.
 Based on your home’s features, condition, and location an agent can tell you whether your home can bring in more or less than similar listings.

 - Selling a well-loved home can be an emotional event.
-An agent can help you stay focused, provide valuable feedback on changes or repairs, and act as a buffer during negotiations.
+A salesperson can help you stay focused, provide valuable feedback on changes or repairs, and act as a buffer during negotiations.
 Your agent is there to assist with any questions or concerns, or refer you to someone who can help.